TheresaLui/SelfHelpContent_v2/articles/microsoft.appserviceazurestackhub/appserviceazurestackhub-operator-installationandupgrade-sql-always-on.md

 ### 3. Verify that you're using the correct SQL Server SA password

 If an SA password was changed from what it was when you deployed, this can also prevent SQL Server from being reachable.
-You will need to review log messages to look for clues that would prevent SQL Server from being reachable.
+You'll need to review log messages to look for clues that would prevent SQL Server from being reachable.

 ## **Recommended Documents**